 Rebecca Verity, United Kingdom (Chair)

 Rebecca is Director for the Royal Marsden School.
 She is passionate about supporting and enabling health professionals to do their work well through the delivery of excellent education and career development opportunities.
 Throughout her career she has held several education and clinical practice roles.
 These included working as a senior lecturer in cancer and palliative care nursing for over 15 years at the Florence Nightingale Faculty of Nursing and Midwifery, King’s College London (KCL).
 In 2011, she was awarded an NIHR Doctoral Research Fellowship.
 Since completing her doctorate studies, Rebecca’s teaching and research interests have focussed predominately on the educational and support needs of health professionals.
 Methodological expertise includes participatory research, intervention development and supporting staff to implement research findings into practice.
-She was awarded a post-graduate certificate for academic practice in 2006 and is also a trained facilitator for the UK National Advanced Communication Skills Training programme.
+She was awarded a post-graduate certificate for academic practice in 2006.
+Rebecca is also a trained facilitator for the UK National Advanced Communication Skills Training programme.